CCExtractor/website/content/docs/ideas_page_for_summer_of_code_2022.md

 fantastic resource to learn algorithms, prepare for coding interviews, and in general learn fundamentals.

-The student working on CEA-708 will also receive a copy of the latest CEA-708 specification document.

 #### About what we use

 This is what we use **today**.
 It doesn't mean this is what we want